shriyashchougule/ridgeandgrove-pattern/README.md

 ## 3D Bulge Effect

 The 3D bulge effect creates a visual representation where:
-- White spaces in the Voronoi diagram appear as protruding bulges
+- White spaces in the Voronoi diagram appear as protruding rounded bulges
-- Black lines appear as ridges between the bulges
+- The shadows between bulges create the appearance of valleys/ridges

 This is achieved through the following steps:
-1. Create a height map from the Voronoi diagram (white = high, black = low)
+1. Create a height map from the Voronoi diagram using distance transform
+2. Apply power function to create rounded bulges
-2. Compute a normal map from the height map using Sobel operators
+3. Compute a normal map from the height map using Sobel operators
-3. Apply lighting calculations to create a 3D effect
+4. Apply lighting calculations with shadow effects to create a 3D appearance
-4. Enhance contrast for better visual appearance
+5. Enhance contrast for better visual appearance

+### Customizable 3D Effect Parameters

+- **Bulge Strength**: Controls how high the bulges appear
+- **Roundness**: Controls how rounded the bulges appear (higher values = more rounded)
+- **Smoothness**: Controls how smooth the transitions between bulges are
+- **Shadow Depth**: Controls how deep the shadows appear in the valleys
+- **Light Intensity**: Controls the intensity of the directional light
+- **Ambient Light**: Controls the base level of illumination